mirjoy/responsive-design-demo/tutorial.md

 It's in this little snippet.
 Any time you see the prefix "data", that is a jQuery method.
 You don't have to know how it works for now, just what it's doing. 'data-toggle' allows you to hit that little corner on your phone that expands or collapses the navigation.

 The 'data target' lets us know what the jQuery is targeting.
-We'll assign that in a second.
+We've given it the id of 'navbar'.

 The class "navbar-header" lets Bootstrap style it.